 The validity of the temporary act enacted during the financial crisis ended at the end of 2012.
 A working group at the Ministry of Social Affairs and Health conducted a broad investigation concerning the impacts of the termination of the temporary act, and as a result, the Government decided to propose that the solvency requirement be renewed.
 In the summer, the President ratified a permanent act that would enter into force on 1 January 2013 with the aim of the securing profitable investment operations of the employment pension institutions within the private sector.
 Under this new permanent act, the risk-bearing capacity of pension institutions will be strengthened by improving the use of buffers reserved for investment and insurance risks.
 The current buffers (the solvency margin and equalization amount) are combined to form the so-called solvency capital.
 The solvency capital can be used to prepare for the realisation of investment and insurance risks.
 The solvency reform sparked a great deal of discussion within the Parliament concerning the increase of the equalization amount of employment pension companies and its level.
 Emphatic speeches were given within the Parliament and the media to call for a reduction in the equalization amount and the refund of surpluses to small employers.
-As a result of the discussions, the employment pension premium negotiations in the autumn were difficult, and it was not until the
+As a result of the discussions, the employment pension premium negotiations in the autumn were difficult, and it was not until the very end that the parties reached a consensus.
+Issues related to the equalization amount will still need to be settled during 2013.

-Pension Fennia's market share
+Pension Fennia's market share measured by premium income 31 Dec.